paulnovello/HSIC-Attribution-Method/README.md

 **Update 14/12/2022:** The method is now available in [Xplique](https://github.com/deel-ai/xplique), an awesome XAI library that has been used for all the experiments found in the paper.
 [![xplique logo](./assets/banner.png "Click to go to xplique's github page")](https://github.com/deel-ai/xplique).

+## Requirements and disclaimers (update 02/01/2023)

+The present code uses the version 4.2 of [Xplique](https://github.com/deel-ai/xplique).
+The namespaces of version 4.3 have been changed to include HSIC attribution method so we recommend to use HSIC directly from Xplique 4.3.
+Since HSIC is now part of Xplique, the present repository will not be maintained.

 ## Content

 ### Notebook